-Under the REF, as a new statutory plan, the Foothills Crossing ASP must be submitted to the Board for approval.
+Under the REF, as a new statutory plan, the Foothills Crossing ASP must be was submitted to the Board for approval prior to it's adoption.
+It was approved by the Board on November 18, 2022.
 The Plan Area is also included in an area that was identified in the Growth Plan as a Joint Planning Area (JPA) between Foothills County and the Town of High River.
 In the Growth Plan JPAs are Preferred Growth Areas, where "future planning should strive for fully serviced urban neighborhoods and Employment Areas where people will be able to walk to everyday needs, or to transit for longer-distance trips".
 Under the Growth Plan, municipalities that are party to a JPA must jointly prepare a Context Study, which is to inform new ASPs and development in the JPA.

-The Foothills Crossing ASP was developed in consideration of the Growth Plan, Servicing Plan and REF and complies with the policy contained therein.
+The Foothills Crossing ASP and the amendments to it that were undertaken in 2025 wereas developed in consideration of the Growth

+Plan, Servicing Plan and REF and complyies with the policy contained therein.
+The 2025 amendments to the ASP did not require Board approval as they pertained to an employment use in a Preferred Growth Area that contemplated fewer than 20 lots.